 As a new CIL or small CIL, it is common to have only one staff performing the majority of the business office functions.
-However, as the center grows in terms of the number of contracts and its overall budget, there will be an increasing need for more staff and a more structured and sophisticated business office.
+However, as the center grows its number of contracts and overall budget, there will be a need for more staff and a more structured and sophisticated business office.
 While we immediately look to hire more staff and buy more technology, we are often confronted with the reality of a budget that cannot keep pace with the much-needed administrative and support staff necessary to carry out effective and efficient fiscal management policies and procedures.
 For this reason, we may need to consider alternative options for meeting our fiscal and contractual obligations.

-The business office function within the nonprofit organization will depend upon a host of factors.
-These include considerations such as:
+The business office function within the nonprofit organization will depend upon considerations such as: